 Wales is a land of mystery and delight.
 It is perhaps the closest of all of Britain’s regions to its Celtic roots.
-On your multi-day small group tour of Wales, you'll be brought around this fascinating Principality, as you take in the major sites and learn about Welsh history, language, culture, and industry, as well as enjoying some of the most spectacular scenery anywhere in the United Kingdom.
+On your multi day small group tour of Wales around this fascinating Principality, take in the major sites and learn about Welsh history, language, culture, and industry, as well as enjoying some of the most spectacular scenery anywhere in the United Kingdom.

 Consider adding additional days to your trip with the services of a private guide and/or driver to see more of the country - your time on either side of your small group tour can be customized to suit your needs (and private guided tours can be added throughout your small group experience as desired.

 Meet your driver for a private airport transfer.

 A welcome package with a city map, train tickets (if relevant), and any other touristic information that we deem you may find useful will be waiting for you upon your arrival at your first hotel on your trip.